Quantile Residual Lifetime Regression for Multivariate Failure Time Data: Introduction

 In the presence of multivariate or clustered failure times, applying these methods by ignoring possible correlations among outcome data may result in biases in variance estimation and loss of statistical power for testing hypotheses in consequence.
-To circumvent this issue, we study a marginal QRL regression model for multivariate failure time data, extending the idea of QRL regression \cite{li2016quantile} to accommodate the correlation among multiple failure time outcomes of a subject.
+To circumvent this issue, we study a marginal QRL regression model for multivariate failure time data, extending the idea of QRL regression \citep{li2016quantile} to accommodate the correlation among multiple failure time outcomes of a subject.
 We develop semiparametric estimating equations for parameter estimation and show theoretical properties of the resulting estimator regardless of the true dependence structures.
 A major hurdle in inference for QRL regression is variance estimation of parameter estimators.
 To this end, we propose three methods to estimate the covariance matrix of the estimated regression coefficients accounting for the dependence of the multivariate failure times properly and compare their performance numerically.

 The rest of this article is organized as follows.
 In Section 2, we introduce notation for data and the proposed marginal QRL regression model first, and then provide the estimating equations for model parameters.
-In Section 3, we establish asymptotic properties of the resulting estimator and provide methods for variance estimation for inference.
+In Section 3, we establish asymptotic properties of the resulting estimator and further develop variance estimation methods to facilitate inference.
 The performance of the proposed estimators is examined through extensive simulation studies in Section 4.
 We present an application to the analysis of the Flamingham Heart data in Section 5, followed by concluding remarks in Section 6.